5 Reasons to get active at work

 It’s important to find the time to exercise, but if getting physical at the start or the end of the day doesn’t work for you, lunchtime workouts might be the answer.

 Here are five more great reasons to get fit at lunchtime.

 Having dedicated movement routines such as going to the gym or walking is a great step towards your health goals.
 However this shoundn’t mean the other 23.5 hours in the day are movement free.
 Try to incorporate movement in small ways throughout the whole day and your lunch break is a great place to start!

 2. The more active you become, the happier you’ll be

-Researchers at Duke University in the US have found that when patients with depression exercised for just 30 minutes three times a week, on top of taking medication, they had significantly sunnier outlooks than those who took antidepressants alone.
+Researchers at Duke University in the US have found that when patients with depression exercised for just 30 minutes three times a week, on top of taking medication, they had significantly brighter outlooks than those who took antidepressants alone.
 After six months, only eight per cent of those in the exercise group had a recurrent depressive episode compared to 38 per cent of the medication-only group.

 3. You'll be smarter

-Lunchtime workouts don’t just whip your body into shape, they can help boost your brainpower, too, according to a recent study by the Heart & Stroke Foundation of Canada.
+Lunchtime workouts don’t just whip your body into shape, they may help boost your brainpower, too, according to a recent study by the Heart & Stroke Foundation of Canada.
 “People who exercise say they feel sharper,” says Director of Prevention at the Montreal Heart Institute, Dr Martin Juneau.
 He led a study where overweight middle-aged adults were ‘prescribed’ a twice-a-week exercise routine, then measured for their cognitive function post-workout.
 The researchers found that exercise significantly improved brain function due to increased blood flow.